When to Use a Collection Agency (and When Not To)

 When should you use a collection agency?

-Signs it is time for an agency
+What are the signs it is time for an agency?

 - The invoice is 90 to 120 days or more past due with no progress.